ameliatodd2002/University_of_Texas_Data_Science_and_Businees_Analaytics_Program/Projects/Project1_Suicide_Prevention_Research_Team/README.md

-Suicide Prevention Research Team Census Geocoder Interaction Program
+Automated Census Geocoding for Suicide Prevention Research

 Project Overview:

-This project interacts with censusgeocoder as an API.
-I created this project for the Sucide Prevention Research Team at Lousiana state University in order to automate a task that would have taken weeks, and turned it into an overnight process that the computer could handle unsupervised.
-This project takes a csv file which includes data from the Texas Children's Hospital.
-The csv has columns ID, address, city, state, and zip code for each of the 249,975 participants.
-However, censusgeocoder can only process batches of 9999 at once, so this script splits the csv into batches and send them through one at a time.
-This ensures acceracy, efficiency, and no time wasted if censusgeocoder crashes (which it often did, causing us to start over).
-Then, this program creates a results csv that inlcudes the address, census tract, state code, county code, and block number.
-The program creates a datafram from the original data, and enumerates through each batch to create the proper batch size.
-Then, it calls on another function that reformats the data provided by censusgeocoder into the results data with the set columns.
+This project automates the interaction with the Census Geocoder API to process participant address data efficiently.
+It was developed for the Suicide Prevention Research Team at Louisiana State University to replace a manual process that would have taken weeks with an overnight, unsupervised script.

+The program takes a CSV file containing 249,975 participant records from Texas Children's Hospital, including ID, address, city, state, and zip code.
+Since the Census Geocoder can only process batches of 9,999 at a time, this script automatically splits the data into batches, submits them sequentially, and handles errors to prevent data loss and unnecessary restarts.

+The output file includes the address, census tract, state code, county code, and block number.
+The program processes the data in a structured manner, ensuring accuracy and efficiency while mitigating API crashes.

 Dataset Information:

-The iriginal dataset includes data from participants at the Texas Children's Hospital.

-Key columns in original dataset:
+- Original dataset (input):
 - ID
-- address
-- city
+- Address
-- state
+- City
-- zip code
+- State

-Key columns in output data:
-- address
+- Zip Code

+Processed dataset (output):
-- tract code
+- Address
+- Census Tract Code
-- state code
+- State Code
-- county code
+- County Code
-- block
+- Block Number

 Files in the Repository:

-- PROJECT1-4.ipynb – Jupyter Notebook containing all analyses, visualizations, and insights
-- project1-2.py - Python script exported from Google Collab
+- SPR.py – Python script for processing data
-- foodhub_order.csv – The dataset used for this analysis
+- data.txt – Description of the dataset
 - requirements.txt – List of required Python libraries

+Context & Additional Data Integration:

+- Beyond this program, further data integration and translation were performed to include:
+  - Houston Police Records
+  - Houston State of Health Data
+  - Suicide Ideation Rates (independent variable)
+- With this expanded dataset, I conducted an in-depth statistical analysis in SPSS to identify the strongest predictors of high suicide ideation rates at the census-tract level.

-Analysis & Findings:
+Statistical Findings:

-Through detailed EDA, I identified trends and insights related to customer behavior, restaurant efficiency, and pricing strategies.
-Some key observations include:

-- Restaurant ratings did not significantly vary based on food preparation or delivery time.
-- Higher-rated restaurants were not always the most frequently ordered from, suggesting factors beyond ratings influence customer choices.
-- Delivery time distribution revealed outliers, indicating occasional inefficiencies in the fulfillment process.
-- Order cost analysis showed that certain cuisine types had consistently higher average order values.
-- Rather than a single major finding, this project uncovered multiple small yet meaningful insights that help understand user behavior and service performance.

-Key Insights & Recommendations

-- Since ratings are not strongly influenced by delivery speed, restaurants could introduce premium pricing for faster delivery options without negatively impacting customer satisfaction.
-- Frequent order trends suggest that offering personalized promotions on high-demand cuisine types could increase sales.
-- Outliers in delivery time indicate potential bottlenecks in fulfillment.
-Addressing these inconsistencies could improve customer experience and optimize restaurant operations.
+- Using only census tracts with at least 25 surveys (309 tracts total), the data followed a normal distribution:
+  - Range: 3% to 48% (45%)
+  - Mean: 21.36
+  - SD: 8.56
+  - Skew: 0.56
+  - Kurtosis: 0.25
+- A stricter analysis using minimum 50 surveys per tract (63 tracts total) also showed a normal distribution:
+  - Range: 10% to 33% (23%)
+  - Mean: 20.39
+  - SD: 5.26
+  - Skew: 0.58
+  - Kurtosis: -0.11

 Installation & Setup:

-To run the analysis, follow these steps:
+To run the program, follow these steps:

 Clone the repository:
 - git clone https://github.com/ameliatodd2002/DS-Portfolio.git
-- cd Project2_EDA
+- cd Project1_Suicide_Prevention_Research
 - Install dependencies:
 - pip install -r requirements.txt
-- Open and run the Jupyter Notebook (PROJECT1-4.ipynb).
+- Open and run the script (SPR.py).

 Conclusion:

-This EDA provided valuable insights into customer ordering behavior, restaurant performance, and potential areas for improvement.
-The findings can help businesses refine their pricing, promotions, and logistics strategies for better efficiency and customer satisfaction.
+- The normal distribution of suicidal behavior across Houston's census tracts enables statistical modeling at a social-ecological level, helping identify high-risk areas.
+- This enables us to pinpoint census tracts with higher or lower rates of suicidal behavior.
+- Understanding the suicidal behavior distribution can inform the development and targeting of intervention strategies, and it provides a basis for public health planning and resource allocation.